ltgcgo/docs/src/floaty/README.md

 When not defined, pool names are generated randomly upon server block provisioning.
 Floaty pools with the same pool name share the same set of pools.
 If two Floaty pools with the same name differ on field settings, when trying to modify settings of an existing field, Caddy will error out.

-Generated ID lengths can be any valid positive signed 8-bit integer (`1`~`127`).
-By default, length is set to `12`.
-Any out-of-bound value will result in an error being thrown.
+Generated ID lengths can be any value between `4` and `96`, and out-of-bound values will be clamped into this range.
+By default, length is set to `8`.
 Longer IDs may cause unwanted CPU consumption.

 Roll duration can be set to any value above 10 seconds with millisecond precision, if supported by the [Go duration syntax](https://pkg.go.dev/time#ParseDuration).
 It's set to 15 minutes by default.
 A lower rolling duration may cause unwanted CPU consumption.